 Light snowfall on your solar panels isn't necessarily a bad thing, but it can have an impact on how much sun your panels are able to capture.
 If your home experiences heavy snowfall you'll want to remove the snow as best you can from your solar panels with a soft snow brush.

 If you have invested in a solar backup generator to provide you with solar power when the power goes down, you'll want to ensure your generator is ready to use well before the snow starts to fall.
 Don't just store your generator in a dark closet until you need it.
 This doesn't guarantee that the battery is fully charged.
 You may also want to purchase a spare battery or two for your generator as well to ensure you have power when you need it.

 We hope you feel well equipped with these tips on how to prepare your solar panels for winter.
-If you live in Texas and already have a solar energy system installed on your home, consider signing up for a rooftop solar buyback plan from Rhythm.
+If you live in Texas and already have a solar energy system installed on your home, consider signing up for a solar buyback plan from Rhythm.
 Don't have solar panels installed but want to use solar energy in your home?
 We offer solar electricity plans that utilize the power of the Texas sun to power your home.